Izzy78745/obsidian-notes/APE UNIT 2.1.md

 - ## THE GOAT MARTIN LUTHER
 	- ##### Martin Luther was a monk and honestly had anxiety of confessing his sins (me to bro) but then he made a discovery.
-He was studying Romans chapter 1 in the new testament
+He was studying Romans chapter 1 in the new testament.
+He figured out that it was not paying to get rid of your sins but instead god forgave based off the finished work of christ (heimler )